auth0/docs/articles/anomaly-detection/concepts/brute-force-protection.md

 ## Restrictions and limitations

-Both brute-force protection depends on the IP address of the user.
+Brute-force protection depends on the IP address of the user.
 Because of this, the following use cases are *not* supported:

 * If you use the [Resource Owner](/api/authentication#resource-owner) from the backend of the application.
 Using this call does not get the IP address of the user.